 Hourly ESALs Mix Level

-Less than 4 SF9.5A

 Less than 13 S4.75A

 Less than 40 S9.5B

 More than 40 S9.5C

 Second Step in Mix Type Check: Existing Pavement Thickness

 - Higher level mixes are stiffer, and require more effort to compact. - The stiffness increases rut resistance, but makes it more likely to crack. - Higher level mixes need a thicker "base" to get adequate compaction. - Stiffer mixes need a thicker "base" to prevent cracking under traffic.